LANGUAGE ARTS 5

-Language Arts 5 Includes five units with spelling, vocabulary, creative writing, and grammar activities throughout.
+Language Arts 5 includes five units with spelling, vocabulary, creative writing, and grammar activities throughout.

 • Charlie and the Chocolate Factory